AMWA-TV/ms-04/README.md

 Readers should read the [documentation](docs/) in this repository, starting with the [Overview](docs/1.0.%20Overview.md).

-> HTML rendered versions of all NMOS Specifications are available on the [NMOS GitHub pages](https://amwa-tv.github.io/nmos)
+> HTML rendered versions of all NMOS Specifications are available at <https://specs.amwa.tv/nmos>

 ## Releases